yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 For PostgreSQL, you can specify a list of comma-separated schema names.

 Case-sensitive schema names are not yet supported.
-Refer to [Import issue with case-sensitive schema names](../../known-issues/#import-issue-with-case-sensitive-schema-names) for more details.
+Refer to [Importing with case-sensitive schema names](../../known-issues/general-issues/#importing-with-case-sensitive-schema-names) for more details.

 ### --output-format